Since I don’t feel there’s a good, all-encompassing name out there for this, I’m going to attempt to invent one —

 - Practices: How do we design content for integration?
 How do we manage it in such a way that it can be re-used?
 What governance and workflow situations arise from the usage of content in multiple locations?

-- Tools: What type of repository allows us to integrate our content easily?
+- Tools: What type of repository is sufficiently abstracted to allow us to integrate our content easily?
 What channel products and services are designed for content integration?
 What content management systems allow for the easy import/export of content for re-use?
+What systems are easily adapted for use as a Web Content Delivery System?